UTSA Libraries & Textbooks

 Some textbook publishers sell access codes that students must purchase in order to complete assignments, take quizzes and tests, report attendance, and access additional required readings and other content.
 This prepackaged publisher content is available only through the publisher's website with the access code.
 In order to succeed in class, students must purchase a code if an instructor is making full use of a textbook with one.

 Textbooks with access codes are appealing to instructors who teach high-enrollment courses, especially for late course assignments.
-Their additional features also integrate seamlessly with Blackboard and provide the feel of a tailored course with minimal time investment.
+Their additional features also integrate seamlessly with Canvas and provide the feel of a tailored course with minimal time investment.
 Textbooks with access codes can be especially appealing for high-enrollment courses in STEM areas that require more frequent assignments, practice opportunities, and submission of worksheets.

 Barriers